Dschaykib/kankaTemplate/docs/References in Kanka.md

 ## Parent entities

 Some entities can have a parent entity.
-An example would be town A to D are in region 1 and town E and F are in region 2.
+An example would be Aburg, Bburg, Cburg and Dburg are in region 1 and the towns Eburg and Fburg are in region 2.
 Both regions are in the same country Kankopia.
 Each of these entities is a location, where the region is the parent location of the towns and the country is the parent location of the regions.

 Every entity type except these can have a parent entity: